Seb125/Habit_Tracker_App/README.md

 ## Creating new test data

 To test the habit tracker with new data just create a csv file as the one provided in the csv folder.
 Then run test_csv.py, where you create a new habit (just like in the main program) which is then saved with the new data as "Test_profile.pkl".
 This file can then be used with unit_test.py, where you just replace the name of the profile you want to test.
-All values that are to be calculated from the new data must be replaced before running the program.
+All values that are to be calculated from the new data must be replaced before running unit_test.py.